A Grasp Pose is All You Need: Learning Multi-fingered Grasping with Deep Reinforcement Learning from Vision and Touch: EXPERIMENTAL SETUP

 To learn our task, we deployed a simulated environment for manipulation tasks with the iCub humanoid using the MuJoCo~\cite{todorov2012mujoco} simulator (see Fig.~\ref{fig:icub_sim}).
 We implemented our environment as a Gym~\cite{1606.01540} interface to train policies with the main libraries implementing state-of-the-art DRL algorithms (e.g. Stable-Baselines3~\cite{stable-baselines3}).

-We designed the model of the simulated iCub to be as similar as possible to the real robot, to reduce the sim2real gap as much as possible.
-For example, in our environment, we simulate the \textit{Intel(R) RealSense D415} headset mounted on the real iCub robot to acquire RGB and depth images.
-Moreover, we implemented fingers actuation as in the real robot, e.g. using tendons to simulate the actuator that controls the six joints in the little and ring fingers.
+We designed the model of the simulated iCub to be as similar as possible to the real robot, to reduce the sim-to-real gap.
+For example, in our environment, we simulate the \textit{Intel(R) RealSense D415} headset mounted on the real iCub robot that acquires RGB and depth images.
+Moreover, we implemented fingers actuation as in the real robot, e.g. using a tendon to simulate the actuator that controls the six joints in the little and ring fingers.

-Finally, we integrated the iKin~\cite{pattacini2010experimental} and iDynTree~\cite{10.3389/frobt.2015.00006} libraries in our environment for inverse kinematics computation and we adapted the YCB-Video~\cite{xiang2018posecnn} objects models to perform manipulation tasks and benchmark our results.
+Finally, we integrated the iKin~\cite{pattacini2010experimental} and iDynTree~\cite{10.3389/frobt.2015.00006} libraries in our environment for inverse kinematics computation, and we adapted the YCB-Video~\cite{xiang2018posecnn} objects models to perform manipulation tasks and benchmark our results.